 What are some of the attributes of a true, close friend?
 What must we do if we want such relationships in our lives?
 Real friends forgive and forget.
 There are with you in times of joy or sadness.
 True friends trust and love each other, and are willing to do whatever it takes to help someone out.
 Our Creator constantly proves to us that He is our very best friend in this area (Romans 5).

 How much does our Creator want a relationship with his creation?
 He was willing to pay the highest price possible - the life of Jesus, His only Son.
 This awesome sacrifice reconciles us to him and opens the door wide open to a relationship that will last forever.
-When we come under the shed blood of our Savior, that which we have done in sin are forgiven and washed away.
-The apostle Paul tells us, in no uncertain terms, what our relationship is with our Father when we are forgive.
+When we come under the shed blood of our Savior our sins are forgiven and washed away.
+The Apostle Paul tells us, in no uncertain terms, what our relationship is with our Father when we are forgive.

 Consequently, there is now no condemnation to those who are in Christ Jesus, who are not walking according to the flesh, but according to the Spirit; (Romans 8:1).